jagadisha-sreenivasa/data-consumer/README.md

 Service to consume JSON/HTML

 API Requirements :
-·  Create a Spring boot application which would have e2e API.
+1. Create a Spring boot application which would have e2e API.
-·  The API needs to fetch data from Apache (with dispatcher module configured).
+2. The API needs to fetch data from Apache (with dispatcher module configured).
-·  Write a Unit test to validate the code
+3. Write a Unit test to validate the code.
-·  Write a selenium based automation test
+4. Write a selenium based automation test.
-·  Additionally , try for API specifications are in swagger and consider versioning in context path.
+5. Additionally , try for API specifications are in swagger and consider versioning in context path.

 Technology Stack :
 1. Java/J2EE